-During the three months ended September 30, 2007, one of WNS' clients, First Magnus Financial Corporation ("FMFC"), a US mortgage service company, informed WNS that the prevailing business relationship between the two entities will be terminated with immediate effect from August 16, 2007 as FMFC has filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
+During the three months ended September 30, 2007, one of WNS' clients, First Magnus Financial Corporation ("FMFC"), a US mortgage service company, informed WNS that the prevailing business relationship between the two entities was terminated with immediate effect from August 16, 2007 as FMFC has filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
 With the acquisition of Trinity Partners in November 2005, WNS significantly increased its presence in the mortgage industry.
 FMFC and its associated companies comprise the bulk of customers acquired in connection with the acquisition.
 In addition, the US mortgage market today continues to be difficult, weak and uncertain and therefore WNS' other mortgage clients have also scaled down their existing operations with the Company.
 The Company is uncertain when this market will rebound.
-As a result of these indicators of impairment, the Company has tested the related goodwill and intangible assets for impairment and concluded that such goodwill and intangibles acquired in the purchase of Trinity Partners are impaired.
-Accordingly, the Company has recorded an impairment charge of \$9,106 for the goodwill and \$6,359 for the intangibles.
+As a result of these indicators of impairment, the Company tested the related goodwill and intangible assets for impairment and concluded that such goodwill and intangibles acquired in the purchase of Trinity Partners were impaired.
+Accordingly, the Company recorded an impairment charge of \$9,106 for the goodwill and \$6,359 for the intangibles.

 The Company has also recorded a provision for doubtful account of \$1,398 for accounts receivable from FMFC for services rendered to FMFC through June 2007.
 In view of the current uncertainty about the collectability of the amounts due for the services rendered to FMFC after June 30, 2007, the Company has not recognized revenue for service rendered after June 30, 2007 through the date of termination of its contract with FMFC on August 16, 2007.
-Contractually, the Company was entitled to certain annual minimum amounts as well as contract termination fees for which it is in the process of filing a claim with a US bankruptcy court.
+Contractually, FMFC was obligated to provide the Company with annual minimum revenues, or pay the shortfall, through fiscal 2011.
+The Company has filed claims in FMFC's Chapter 11 case both for the payment of unpaid invoices for services rendered to FMFC before FMFC filed for Chapter 11 bankruptcy and for its entitlement under FMFC's annual minimum revenue commitment.
+The amount of the claims filed by the Company totaled US\$15,640; however the realizability of these claims cannot be determined at this time.